Table of Contents

 Calcitriol (1,25-dihydroxycholecalciferol or 1,25- dihydroxyvitamin D3, the hormonally active metabolite of vitamin D) is formed in the kidneys from vitamin D, which needs to be ingested.
 Calcitriol increases absorption of calcium in the intestine.

-Calcitonin is released by thyroid gland C-cells when there is an acute oversupply of calcium, e.g. as a consequence of undersupply.
+Calcitonin is released by the thyroid gland’s C-cells when there is an acute oversupply of calcium, e.g. as a consequence of undersupply.
 It inhibits osteoclasts and promotes the incorporation of phosphate into the bones.
 It also has an antagonistic effect with respect to calcitriol and inhibits the absorption of calcium in the intestine.

 Popular Subjects in Exams Concerning Signal Transduction and Hormones